 wear a crash helmet for drag racing at all events in 2015.
 This includes Public Track Days and Lifestyle Events.

 2. Bring your drivers licence for signing on.
 Provisional licences (car or motorcycle) will NOT be accepted. - NO LICENCE NO RACE!

-3. Wear clothing that covers your arms and legs, and gloves if you are driving an open top car.
+3. Wear suitable clothing that covers your arms and legs when racing.
+Gloves are required if you are driving an open top car.
 See Download's page ref: 'Car Safety' for further clarification.

 4. Windows must be closed when racing.

 5. Seat Belts must be worn.

 6. Motorcycle riders to wear leathers, gloves, appropriate motorcycle approved boots and helmet (jeans & trainers not permitted).
 See Download's page ref: 'Motorcycle Safety' for further clarification.

 7. Intercooler spray bars not to be used.
 The track policy is perfectly clear on this, any car dropping fluids will NOT be allowed to race!